praveenmunagapati/kaleido/README.md

 # Kaleido
 ![logo](http://bknation.org/wp-content/uploads/2015/01/bknation_dreams2.jpg.jpg)

-It's a practise to combine my knowledge on _Django, Tornado, MongoDB, Spark, Recommendation System, Deep Learning_.
+It's a practise to combine my knowledge on _Django, Tornado, MySQL, Spark, Recommendation System, Deep Learning_.

 + What I'm trying to do is to build a search engine & recommender system mainly based on the shared images themselves.